nurtured necessity

 valiant violets

 How crochet travels!
 Crochet in the woods.
-This month’s post is a continuation of my Crochet on the beach story, which you can read in gloriously full detail HERE: After i took the above blankets to the beach, i wanted to see them in the woods.
+This month's post is a continuation of my Crochet on the beach story, which you can read in gloriously full detail HERE: https://thecreativehook.com/yours-yarnly After i took the above blankets to the beach, i wanted to see them in the woods.
 To see how crochet blankets look in a different location, in a new setting.
 Maybe, also, to see if crochet in the woods would work at all?!
-By the time i organized this trip/ art installation, there was 10 blankets made by me in existence, and with a limited space in the car, … Continue reading
+By the time i organized this trip/ art installation, there was 10 blankets made by me in existence, and with a limited space in the car, i decided to take four (4) which have not been made when YOURS…

 utilitarian utopia

-A little while back, i made a blanket inspired by a certain glass artist’s work, read more HERE: The crochet blanket worked well enough then, and i was happy with the outcome.
+A little while back, i made a blanket inspired by a certain glass artist's work, read more HERE: https://thecreativehook.com/phenomenological-pondering/ The crochet blanket worked well enough then, and i was happy with the outcome.
 More importantly, its recipient was happy with it too, and it has a pride space in our living room now!
 Since then, i have been looking at more and more of his glass work, in more and more detail.
 Becoming mesmerized by the pattern, i decided to try again.
 Make another crochet blanket, based on the more complicated glass bowls that he makes.
-Not with mohair, as … Continue reading
+Not with mohair, as i did not have much of mohair left.
+Instead, i chose double knit,…

 rainbow reverie